Hokonui (radio station): History

 In 2004 the station was leased back to The Radio Network, the successor to Radio New Zealand's commercial operations.
 Despite this change, Hokonui Gold still remained live and local but now used Newstalk ZB news service and The Radio Network advertising.
 One of the most popular shows on Hokonui Gold at the time was The Farming Show and this show is now played on Newstalk ZB in all markets across New Zealand except Auckland and on RadioSport nationwide, re-branded as "The Country".
 The show is now originated from the Radio Network studios (now NZME) in Dunedin since Jamie McKay moved from Gore to live in Dunedin.
 In 2005 both frequencies were moved to Hedgehope and the 92.4 FM frequency reassigned to Coast.
 In 2006 spot coverage to West Otago was established on 95.2 FM High Peak.
 FM Stereo broadcasting was introduced after 2009.

 The original Gore station continues to produce a local weekday breakfast show, which also plays on Hokonui Balclutha, and an hour-long local rural show.
 A Hokonui station in Ashburton also produces a local breakfast show.

+In February 2022 NZME purchased Wanaka radio station Radio Wanaka.
+While Radio Wanaka retains its own identity the station runs the same playlist as Hokonui and the Hokonui afternoon announcers provide voice breaks for Radio Wanaka in addition to Hokonui.
+In the case of the weekday afternoon show Peter Mac produces a local voice for Hokonui Ashburton, Southland and Radio Wanaka.